Ella-Hoeppner/Quoot/README.md

 ## To Do:
 ### high priority
+* lots of the code can probably be simplified with some implementations of `from`
+  * e.g. have a `QuootValue.from` for `QuootStrictList`, so that we can avoid writing `QuootValue::List(QuootList::Strict(strict_list))`
 * add another arity to `fn` that gives it an internal name, for recursion
+  * to make this work I think we need to make QuootOp a struct with a closure, such that the closure accepts a reference to the QuootOp.
+Otherwise there's no way that the closure can reference itself, so recursion is impossible.
+* port cljs kd-tree implementation to quoot for a performance test
 * Use &str rather than String for string objects
   * actually might I run into borrowing/ownership problems if I try to do this?
     * not really sure, probably worth trying